Baseledger/baseledger-explorer/README.md

 ## How to run The Big Dipper

 1. Copy `default_settings.json` to `settings.json`.
-2. Update the RPC and API URLs
+2. Update the RPC and API URLs, either to localhost addresse if you run Baseledger App locally ( API: http://0.0.0.0:1317 and RPC: http://0.0.0.0:26657)
-3. Update Bech32 address prefixes
+3. Update Bech32 address prefixes, we currently use baseledger as prefix
-4. Add coins settings
+4. Add coins settings (reflect our defined STAKE and WORK token
-5. Update Ledger settings
+5. Update Ledger settings (N/A, we dont use that)

 ### Requirements